core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 ### Request Format

-When sending a CoAP request, a DoC client MUST include the DNS query in the body (i.e. the payload, or the concatenated payloads) of the CoAP request.
+When sending a CoAP request, a DoC client MUST include the DNS query in the body of the CoAP request.
 As specified in {{!RFC8132}} Section 2.3.1, the type of content of the body MUST be indicated using the Content-Format option.
 This document specifies the usage of Content-Format "application/dns-message" (details see {{sec:content-format}}).

-If block-wise transfer {{!RFC7959}} is supported by the client, more than one CoAP request message MAY be used.
-If more than one CoAP request message is used to encode the DNS query, it must be chained together using the Block1 option in those CoAP requests.

-The FETCH request is sent to the URI specified in {{selection-of-a-doc-server}}.

 A DoC server MUST be able to parse requests of Content-Format "application/dns-message".

 ### Support of CoAP Caching {#sec:req-caching}